FIWARE/tutorials.CRUD-Operations/README.md

   --url 'http://localhost:1026/v2/entities/urn:ngsi-ld:Product:010'
 ```

+Entities be deleted by making a DELETE request to the `/v2/entities/<entity>` endpoint.

+Subsequent requests using the same `id` will result in an error response since the entity no longer exists in the context.

 ### Delete an Attribute from a Data Entity

 This example remove the `specialOffer` attribute from the entity with `id=urn:ngsi-ld:Product:010`

-Attributes can be deleted by making a DELETE request to the `/v2/entities/<entity>/attrs/<attribute>` endpoint.

-If the attribute does not exist in the context, the result in an error response.

 #### Request: